 “Colton was the kid everyone looked at in public.
 At 24 months, he still couldn’t speak.
 Colton would yell, scream, hit, kick, and bite his message across.
 He hated the smell of strong foods – they made him gag or vomit.
 He hated anything on his hands and would scream until we wiped them, but he hated the wet wipes as well and would scream even more.
 Good luck getting anything off his face without a wrestling match!
 His face was off limits: no wiping, no touching, not even a kiss goodnight.

 Colton was constantly on the move.
 Jumping here and there, crashing into things.
 We had him evaluated for Autism Spectrum Disorder but that was ruled out.
 We knew he had a speech delay and a sensory processing disorder.
 I was an exhausted mom.
 I was a frustrated mom.
 It’s hard to admit, but I was also a mom who was embarrassed by his behavior.
-One of the biggest blessings of Children’s Therapy Center Early Intervention program was having someone explain why our son was acting like this and giving us the encouragement and knowledge to support him.
+One of the biggest blessings of Children’s Therapy Center Early Support program was having someone explain why our son was acting like this and giving us the encouragement and knowledge to support him.

 I was surprised when his first therapist was a special education teacher, considering he had been referred for speech.
 But Stephanie was exactly what Colton needed.
 He couldn’t practice speech until we helped him regulate himself.
 She taught us how to parent him with love and logic.
 She taught him sign language (“more,” “all done,” “help,” and “please”) so that he could request his needs.
 She gave us PECS (Picture Exchange Communication System) so that meals, snacks, and activities were no longer a guessing game ending in fights and tears.
 She saw his body and knew a SPIO® would help him gain control.
 She was right!
 He was like a different kid with it on.
 Stephanie saw that music helped him learn and calm himself, and she utilized it.
 She led a play group where he flourished and was motivated by his peers.
 Within 6 months, Colton went from speaking 4 to 60 words.
 He began tolerating wiping.
 The first person my son ever blew a kiss to was Stephanie.
 I think that’s a bold expression of the amazing staff that CTC employs.